Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Create a virtual machine

 Create a new file named AzureSDKApp.java in the project's `src/main/java` directory.
-Add the following code, making sure to provide an actual username and password for the virtual machine:
+Paste the following code, then set real values for `userName` and `password`.

 ```java
 package com.fabrikam.testSDKApp;